jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     TypeError: unsupported operand type(s) for -: 'str' and 'str'

-  I need a way to convert a string_ to a number.
+  I need a way to convert a string_ to a number

 * I want to try one of the :doc:`methods </functions/functions>` listed from ``test_string_methods_and_attributes`` to see if it will get me closer to a solution.
-The names in the list do not give me enough information since I do not know what they do, so I check the `python documentation <https://docs.python.org/3/library/string.html?highlight=string#module-string>`_ for extra details by using the `help system <https://docs.python.org/3/library/functions.html?highlight=dir#help>`_
+The names in the list do not give me enough information since I do not know what they do, so I use the the `help system`_ to check the `python documentation on strings`_ for extra details

   .. code-block:: python